Why the bottom of your heel hurts in the morning

 - Morning stretch before standing: Before getting out of bed, do 10 to 15 ankle circles and pull your toes gently towards your shin.
 This warms up the fascia before it is loaded.

-- Night splint: A night splint holds the foot at 90 degrees overnight, preventing the fascia from shortening.
-Good research supports its use for people whose morning pain is severe.
-Your physiotherapist can advise on fit.
+- Night splint: A night splint holds the foot at 90 degrees overnight, which stops the fascia tightening.
+Some people with severe morning pain find it helps, though the evidence is mixed, so your physiotherapist can advise whether it is worth trying.

 How long does recovery take?

-Most people with plantar fasciitis see meaningful improvement in 6 to 8 weeks with consistent exercise and footwear changes.
-Full recovery can take 3 to 6 months.
-The most common reason treatment fails is stopping the exercises too early when the pain reduces.
-The fascia is still not fully loaded at that point, and the pain returns when normal activity resumes.
-Keep doing the exercises until you have been pain-free for 6 weeks before tapering off.
+Many people with plantar heel pain improve over several weeks with consistent exercise, load management, and footwear changes.
+Full recovery can take several months.
+A common reason treatment seems to fail is stopping the exercises too early when the pain reduces.
+The fascia is still not fully loaded at that point, and the pain can return when normal activity resumes.
+Keep doing the exercises until you have been pain-free for several weeks before tapering off.